Acceptable recycling and waste

 - grass clippings.

-If you are unsure about any of your green waste products being accepted at the transfer station, contact Council.
+If you are unsure if the resource recovery centre will accept your green waste products, contact Council.

 You can also recycle your garden waste with fortnightly bin collections provided through Council's green waste recycling service.